Lutz Wahl: Biography

 After the war Wahl remained in France on occupation duty.
-In September 1919 he took command of the 7th Infantry Division at Camp Funston.
-He then served on the board that appraised civilian claims against the Army for property lost and damaged during the war, reverting to the permanent rank of colonel.
+In September 1919 he took command of the 7th Division at Camp Funston.
+He then served on the board that appraised civilian claims against the army for property lost and damaged during the war, reverting to the permanent rank of colonel.

-He graduated from the United States Army Command and General Staff College in 1921, after which he was assigned as assistant to the Adjutant General of the Army, receiving promotion to permanent brigadier general.
+He graduated from a second course at the Army War College in 1921, after which he was assigned as assistant to the Adjutant General of the Army, receiving promotion to permanent brigadier general.

 From 1927 until his death Wahl served as adjutant general, receiving promotion to major general and serving until his death.

-Wahl died in Washington, D.C., on December 30, 1928.
+Wahl died from pneumonia at his home in Washington, D.C. on December 30, 1928.
 He is buried in Arlington National Cemetery, Section W, Site 1628.

 Wahl was married twice.
 His first wife was Emma Joubert (1871–1923) of New Orleans, with whom he had two children, Gretchen Marie and George Douglas.
 With his second wife, Fenella Hero Castanado (1891–1976), he had a daughter named Barbara and a stepdaughter named Fenella.

 His son, George Douglas Wahl, was a career army officer who achieved the rank of brigadier general.